Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 To recap, RNAseq data alone does not give us a sufficient functional analysis, but by including ChIPseq downstream in the workflow, we can functionally validate our RNAseq results.

+## Tools for Differential Analysis in RNAseq and ChIPseq

+Before concluding this chapter, we will look at some popular softwares used for performing differential analysis in RNAseq and ChIPseq.
+**RNAseq:**
+- DESeq2 - We mentioned this earlier, used to generate fold change values of a gene's expression between two samples
+- edgeR - Same analysis as DESeq2, with some differences in algorithmic approach

+**ChIPseq:**
+- HOMER - Can be useful for identifying the top motifs found in different samples, which could tell us about TF binding
+- PeakSeq - Similar to the toy example we looked at, PeakSeq allows us to compare obtain peak counts, and thus compare these counts across samples

+There are of course many more tools that can give us information to compare differentially, but these are some of the main ones for these two technologies.

 ## Conclusion

 Next-generation sequencing has brought on a new age of biology, but it is important to keep in mind the biological context with which we perform these experiments, lest we get carried away with the technology itself.
 In this chapter, we learned about Differential Analysis, and how it is performed on the data collected by RNAseq and ChIPseq, and how these technologies work.
 We then discussed the use of both sequencing methods in the same workflow, and how they work together to provide a more complete picture of the functional differences between samples of interest.
 It is important to note that these are not the only pair of sequencing technologies that complement each other.
 Because of its broad output, RNAseq is extremely compatible with many other sequencing technologies, including: